tegonal/scripts/README.md

 </releasing-release-files>

-## Prepare Files next dev Cycle
+## Prepare Files Next Dev Cycle

-Script which prepares files for a next development cycle.
+Script which prepares files for a next development cycle (typically used together with [release files](#release-files)). it uses the [prepare next dev cycle template](#prepare-next-dev-cycle-template) and thus is based on the same conventions.
-It is based on some conventions (see src/releasing/prepare-files-next-dev-cycle.sh for more details)

 <releasing-prepare-files-next-dev-cycle-help>